This post may contain affiliate links.

 Garlic and Onions

-Although they both are pantry staples, they should be kept apart.
+Although Garlic and Onions are both pantry staples, they should be kept apart.
 Their significant moisture levels can cause spoilage.

 Peaches and Plums

-Peaches are ethylene-producing fruits, which can spoil plums if kept too close.
-Keep peaches and plums separately at room temperature until ripened.
+Peaches are ethylene-producing fruits that can spoil plums if kept too close together.
+Keep peaches and plums separately at room temperature until ripe.
 Once ripe, they can be kept in a crisper drawer in the fridge.

 Zucchini and Apples